DOING BUSINESS IN SOUTH AFRICA IN 2021

 Advantages of South African company registration

-- Company registration in South Africa is straightforward and inexpensive because:
+- Company registration in South Africa is straightforward because:

-- Registering an LLC company in South Africa requires a minimum paid-up share capital of US$1;
+- A South Africa LLC requires a minimum paid-up share capital of just US$1;

-- Only one director and one shareholder are needed, and can be any nationality.
+- Only one director and one shareholder are needed, and they can be any nationality and non-resident;

-- Dividends and capital gains received from foreign companies are exempt from corporate tax if the local company holds at least a 10% stake in the foreign company repatriating the funds;
+- Dividends and capital gains received from a foreign company are exempt from South Africa corporate tax if the South Africa LLC holds at least a 10% stake in the foreign company.

-- Companies investing in tourism and manufacturing can receive monetary grants of between 15% and 30% of the total investment amount, up to US$2,07 million;
+- Companies investing in tourism and manufacturing may be eligible for grants of between 15% and 30% of the total investment amount, up to US$2.07 million.

-- South Africa has signed more than 100 Double Taxation Agreements and well as 50 Bilateral Investment Agreements to reduce withholding taxes on foreign payments and customs duties on imports/exports.
+- South Africa has signed more than 100 Double Taxation Agreements and 50 Bilateral Investment Agreements to reduce withholding taxes on foreign payments and customs duties on imports/exports.

 Disadvantages of South African company registration

-- South Africa is a high tax country with i) 28% corporate tax; ii) 15% VAT; iii) 18% capital gains for companies; iv) 1% asset tax; v) up to 15% withholding tax; vi) 19% average import duty and vii) 8% transfer duty on immovable property;
+- South African taxes are high including i) 27% corporation tax ii) 15% VAT iii) 18% capital gains for companies iv) 1% asset tax v) up to 15% withholding tax vi) 19% average import duty and vii) 8% transfer duty on immovable property.

-- Repatriation of profits to a foreign country requires prior approval from the Central Bank (SARB);
+- Repatriation of profits overseas requires Central Bank (SARB) approval.

-- Company registration in South Africa is straightforward and inexpensive because:
+- Company registration in South Africa is straightforward because:

 Best uses for a South Africa company